 This next method to find old content to update is slightly more painful, but it may be the best route if you’re not familiar with Semrush or just want to evaluate your content without looking at metrics.

 Go into the backend of your blog or website in your content management system.
 You need a list of all the posts you’ve ever published.
 (For me, I’m working in WordPress.)

 Next, sort your posts manually by date in WordPress and start reading through them.
 I usually start with the oldest posts and work my way forward.

-A human eye for content (a writer, content marketer) CANNOT be replaced here.
+A human eye for content (a writer or content marketer) CANNOT be replaced here.
 It will be your most critical tool.

-That’s because the person evaluating content for updating needs to be cognizant of what good online writing looks like (for users first, then SEO/Google).
+That’s because the person evaluating content for updating needs to be cognizant of what good online writing looks like (users first, SEO/Google second).
 They need to understand good SEO practices, and have the ability to evaluate them in a piece of content.

 2. Edit and Update Inaccuracies, Typos, & Wording

 Once you find content pieces to update, it’s time to start editing.